yilenpan/UncomfortableEggnog/Jarvis How To.md

 Find a list of existing voice commands and the corresponding command that will be executed.
 You’ll also find that Jarvis provides incredible flexibility which allows you to customize the existing commands, add new commands and add new packages.

-Take a look at the Packages section for more details.
+Take a look at the [Packages and Commands](#packages) section for more details.

 ###**Settings**

 Customize Jarvis’ default configuration to match your preferences.
-Take a look at the Settings section for more details about each option.
+Take a look at the [Settings and Configuration](#settings) section for more details about each option.

 ###**Contact**